AramWondergem/DSD-backend/readme.md

   - get a ngrok token : https://dashboard.ngrok.com/get-started/your-authtoken, or ask ruben
   - set ngrok token : `export NGROK_AUTHTOKEN="{your-ngrok-authtoken}"` via bash
   - start backend `mvn spring-boot:run`
+  - note: ngrok free plan creates a new url each time the app runs.
+Workaround is to set the dropbox signature callback url to what is generated.
+Setting this is essential to receive notifications and persist changes for all things lease signature related

 ### Shutting down application
 - In the terminal use `ctrl+c` to shut down the application